dropseed/plain/bolt-impersonate/README.md

-# forge-impersonate
+# bolt-impersonate

 A key feature for providing customer support is to be able to view the site through their account.
 With `impersonate` installed, you can impersonate a user by finding them in the Django admin and clicking the "Impersonate" button.

 ![](/docs/img/impersonate-admin.png)

-Then with the [staff toolbar](/docs/forge-stafftoolbar/) enabled, you'll get a notice of the impersonation and a button to exit:
+Then with the [staff toolbar](/docs/bolt-stafftoolbar/) enabled, you'll get a notice of the impersonation and a button to exit:

 ![](/docs/img/impersonate-bar.png)